Support the news

 Enacted 25 years ago, the law prohibits states from legalizing sports betting, except where it was already legal.
-That exemption applied to Nevada, Delaware, Montana, Nevada and Oregon.
+That exemption applied to Nevada, Delaware, Montana and Oregon.

 But now, with estimates of illegal betting running at $150 billion annually, cash-starved states are getting itchy.